Azerbaijan

 • Azerbaijan should accede to the Anti-Personnel Mine Ban Convention (APMBC) as a matter of priority.

-• ANAMA should prioritise efforts to conduct evidence-based survey to better define the location and extent of the contamination and enhance planning and prioritisation of clearance.
+• ANAMA should conduct evidence-based survey to better define the location and extent of mined area and enhance the planning and prioritisation of clearance.